How to Make Perfect Seasoned Beef for Tacos: Expert Guide & Tips

 Pro Tip:

 Don't skip the simmer!
 This is where the magic happens.
-Simmering allows the spices to penetrate the beef fully and creates that “restaurant-quality” flavor.
+Simmering allows the spices to fully penetrate the beef, creating that "restaurant-quality" flavor profile that elevates your tacos.

 Buying Guide: Choosing the Right Seasoning